salaadas/zofo/README.md

 I can't seem to set up threejs normally so I used react, hopefully it is better

-I will make a music player
+I will make a music player with audio reactive blob

 **References**: